Whenever there is a collision between a car and a pedestrian, the resulting injuries are often serious and even fatal.

 Car accidents involving pedestrians are often extremely dangerous.
 Whenever there is a collision between a car and a pedestrian, the resulting injuries are often serious and even fatal.
 Due to the fact that cars weigh a lot more and move much faster than humans, even a minor collision can cause permanent injuries if the pedestrian survives.

-Police always sides with the pedestrian
+Police always side with the pedestrian

 Unfortunately, even though the pedestrian suffers severe injuries in a collision while the driver of the car may be completely safe, the pedestrian may not get to share their side of the story.
 This happens because in most cases, the pedestrian is badly injured and disoriented after the car accident, and may not be able to give an account of the accident immediately.